simpledotorg/simple-android/QUIRKS.md

-# Quirks That You Should Probably Be Aware Of.
+# Quirks That You Should Probably Be Aware Of

 ### lazythreetenbp for backported Java 8 date-time API